gokcehan/lf/doc.md

 ## sync

-Synchronize copied/cut files with server.
+Synchronize copied/cut files with the server.
 This command is automatically called when required.

 ## draw